mati199/datacleaningassignment/README.md

 4) rbinds the datasets into one dataset

-5) cleans the dataset by applying the melt function to get each signal reading to be a separate row

-6) i use the filter function from dplyr and query a regular expression filtering all rows containing mean() and std()

-7) i then summarise the dataset using the group_by function to calculate a mean for every activity for every subject and signal
+5) creates a vector of column indeces where the colnames contain mean() or std() then filters out the columns that dont

+6) use ddply to apply the colMeans functions for the mean and std columns

+7) use the levels function, getting the corresponding activity from the activity_labels file

-... once the script is finished it will open the output as a table view.
+... once the script is finished it will open the output as a table view and write the output to a file `run_analysis_output.R` in the working directory and also open the table in RStudio.

-### To run my script from the command line

-1. Clone this repo
-2. Run the script:

-       $ Rscript run_analysis.R